-33. Dividend
+35. Dividend

-At the Annual General Meeting held on 15 April 2020 the Shareholders approved a cash dividend of AED 30 million (AED 30 per share) for 2019 (2019: AED 30 million - AED 30 per share for 2018).
+At the Annual General Meeting held on 12 April 2021, the Shareholders approved a cash dividend of AED 30 million at AED 30 per share for 2020 (2020: AED 30 million at AED 30 per share for 2019).

-The Board of Directors propose that a dividend of AED 30 per share amounting to AED 30 million be paid to shareholders in 2020 which is subject to approval by the shareholders at the Annual General Meeting and have not been included as a liability in these financial statements.
+The Board of Directors propose that a dividend of AED 30 per share amounting to AED 30 million be paid to shareholders for 2021 which is subject to approval by the shareholders at the Annual General Meeting and have not been included as a liability in these financial statements.